johnboiles/esphome-hdmi-cec/README.md

 ## Usage

-For now on the ESP8266, until the HDMI driver is rewritten to use interrupts, it's a good idea to bump the CPU speed to 160MHz:
+For now on the ESP8266, until the HDMI driver is rewritten to fully use interrupts, it's a good idea to bump the CPU speed to 160MHz:

 ```yaml
 esphome: